 Garèo turned back and smiled.
 He slipped an arm around Kanéko’s shoulder and guided her toward one of the long tables.
 "Forgiven, child.
 Now, you made two very useful mistakes here.
 First, you didn’t take into account that the dalpre have better hearing than you.
 You shouldn’t have insulted Maris when she could hear you."

 “And the other?”

 “Always insult people in a language they don’t know.”
 Garèo grinned, “That way, you can speak the worst of insults with a honeyed tongue and they will never know the difference.
-They might even think you’re being nice.”
+If you smile while doing it, they might even think you’re being nice.”

 As they approached the nearest table, the nearby dalpre got up and moved to other tables.
 Garèo set her down on the bench and sat down next to her.